Research

 • I run the same analysis from my comment on Atwood (2022) in the context of the Mexico measles vaccine, and again find that the results are explained by trends.

-The Long-Term Effects of Measles Vaccination on Earnings and Employment: Comment (html, pdf, code), January 2024.
+The Long-Term Effects of Measles Vaccination on Earnings and Employment: Comment (html, pdf, I4R discussion paper, code), January 2024.

 • I run an event study and find that the results in Atwood (2022) are explained by trends, instead of a treatment effect of the vaccine.